achorg/ach2025-website/en/policies/accessibility.md

 Adapted from Syone’s [“Best Practices for Accessibility at Virtual Events”](https://blog.syone.com/best-practices-for-accessibility-for-virtual-events) and Electronic Resources and Libraries’ [“Virtual Presentation Accessibility Guidelines.”](https://www.electroniclibrarian.org/virtual-presentation-accessibility-guidelines/)

-Please do not hesitate to contact the conference lead, Pam Lach, at conference \[at] ach \[dot] org with any questions or concerns.
+Please do not hesitate to contact the conference Co-Chairs at conference \[at] ach \[dot] org with any questions or concerns.

 ## Licensing